DaleGia/ESPFlash/README.md

   - Clears elements.

 ## One Thing to Keep In Mind
-SPIFFs is not particularly fast.
+SPIFFS is not particularly fast.
 It is not designed to be used in a manner that requires high-throughput data input/output.
-ESPFlash does not significantly increase the performance issues of SPIFFs, but you should consider if SPIFFs usage is suitable for your application.
+ESPFlash does not significantly increase the performance issues of SPIFFS, but you should consider if SPIFFS usage is suitable for your application.

 ## Installation
 Download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 See [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries).